Saturday, May 19, 2012

 This Date in Rock Music History: May 20

-1954: The landmark single "Rock Around the Clock" was released by Bill Haley & the Comets.
-The song wouldn't officially begin the Rock Era until it first charted a year later after being featured in the movie The Blackboard Jungle.
+1954: The landmark single "Rock Around The Clock" was released by Bill Haley & the Comets.
+The song wouldn't officially begin the Rock Era until it reached #1 a year later after being featured in the movie The Blackboard Jungle and re-released.

 1957: Frank Sinatra recorded "Witchcraft".